slane2014/Data_Cleaning_course_project/README.md

-## README.md for the Getting and Cleaning Data course project
+## README file for the Getting and Cleaning Data course project

 This document is the README file for the Getting and Cleaning Data course project.
 It
 contains: